Lake County Indiana Disorderly Conduct Defense Attorney

 It is surprisingly easy how horsing around with your friends can turn into something much more serious.
 Especially if you have been drinking.
 If this has happened to you and you are now facing disorderly conduct charges, it is important to work with an experienced criminal defense attorney to avoid paying large fines, spending time in jail and gaining a bad reputation and a criminal record.

-At The Law Offices of Matthew D. LaTulip, P.C., we are here to help when you have found yourself in a bad situation and just want to put it behind you.
+At LaTulip Law Offices, P.C., we are here to help when you have found yourself in a bad situation and just want to put it behind you.
 Contact our disorderly conduct attorney to schedule an appointment today.

 Northwest Indiana, Lake, Porter, LaPorte, Newton, and Jasper County Public Intoxication Defense Lawyer